marginalhours/pytest-involve/README.rst

 ``pytest-involve`` adds one command line argument to ``pytest``, namely ``--involving``.
-This can be provided a file path, a module import path (such as you would use in a Python interpreter), or either of the above suffixed with ``::`` and the name of a function or class defined in that file:
+This can be provided a file path, a module import path (such as you would use in a Python interpreter), or either of the above suffixed with ``::`` and the name of something defined in there:

 ``pytest --involving ./path/to/file.py``